How to Draw Large Circuit Circular Labyrinths

 4 Section 9 Circuit Circular Labyrinth

-Now let’s go back and look at the 4 quadrant variant I taught how to make previously.
+• Now let’s go back and look at the 4 quadrant variant I taught how to make previously.
 It is a variant because the outer paths turn only once while the inner paths turn 4 times.
-This variation or other layer switchbacks are possible on any circular labyrinth.
+This variation or other layer turnbacks are possible on any circular labyrinth.
 Feel free to play around and make new designs as you create your own labyrinths.
+Again there is no standard, but I personally prefer a more consistent look.

 9 Circuit Circular Labyrinth variant

-As you make your own circular labyrinth realize that you can make any of these or as I did, a mix a few of them together.
+As you make your own circular labyrinth realize that you can experiment and make some interesting variations.
 Good luck and happy labyrinth making !!

 If you prefer making a different labyrinth, I have a section of step by step labyrinth making instructions.